 Equity Education Certificate

-The program is not exclusive to School of Education students.
+This certificate program is not exclusive to School of Education students.
+Learn more.

 - LTFL 102 Ethics, Education, and the Teaching Profession

 - LTFL 203 Social Justice in Community-Engaged Educational Settings with Field Placement